AlexanderRyzhko/0install-TUF/README.md

 Note: The reason we have suggested the changes here is because, there is no validation done for who has created the package, and to validate developers as well.

-CHNAGES IN THE DEVELOPER END
+CHANGES IN THE DEVELOPER END
 ----------------------------

 Developer's now will have to register with 0install before developing package.